L-Pinto/UMinho-LEI/III/BD/README.md

 ### Databases

-:mag:	 In this project ... put fitting text here... just an example
+:bulb:	 In this project ... put fitting text here... just an example

 :pushpin: Final Grade : 18